kormang/MicroservicesExample/README.md

     environment variables, and testing.

+The list may be subject to expansion.

+Non-goal: To make everything perfect (make just some things (close to) perfect).

 ## The idea

 The idea comes from interview assignment one of my friends had to solve recently.
 I've adopted it a little bit, to meet my learning needs.